OpenEvalProject/evals/manuscripts/elife-00367/v1/manuscript.md

 We analyzed read depth across all evolved clones and saw three major duplication or deletion events: (1) chromosome 3 in EvoClone10 was duplicated in the region between 152 and 172 kb from the left end of the chromosome.
 This doubling of read depth was reduced to a 50% increase in the segregated pool, indicating that the duplication was not causal.
 (2) The number of P-Type ATPases at the ENO1/2/5 locus was reduced from 3 to 2 in EvoClone6 and EvoClone10.
 This reduction was also present in the backcrossed strain, indicating that it may have been causal.
 (3) The number of hexose transporter gene repeats at the HXT6/7 locus increased from two in the ancestral strain to three in EvoClone7C.
 This amplification was also present in the backcrossed strain, indicating that it also may have been causal.
 Amplification of the HXT6/7 locus has been found in other experimental evolutions (Brown et al., 1998; Gresham et al., 2008; Kao and Sherlock, 2008).

-## Recreation of evolved clones verifies causal mutations
+### Recreation of evolved clones verifies causal mutations

 Are the putative causal mutations really responsible for the evolved phenotypes?
 We addressed this question by engineering the candidate mutations from two clones, EvoClone2 and EvoClone9, into their ancestor and asking if this manipulation reproduced the behavior of these clones.
 To recreate the sets of putative causal mutations, we replaced the five ancestral alleles in the ancestor with the five putative causal mutations in EvoClone2 to make Recreated2 and the eight putative causal mutations in EvoClone9 to make Recreated9.
+Figure 7 and Figure 3—figure supplement 2 shows that the morphology and the clump size distribution of the recreated strains are similar to that of the evolved clones.

 ![Figure 7.](https://cdn.elifesciences.org/articles/00367/elife-00367-fig7-v1.jpg)

 **Figure 7.:** The ancestral strain was converted to the evolved morphology by converting ancestral alleles to those of the putative causal mutations and the evolved strains were converted to the ancestral morphology by converting the putative causal mutations to their ancestral alleles.
 The strains were grown separately in 1 mM sucrose and then mixed.
 The top row shows EvoClone2 strains and the bottom row shows EvoClone9 strains.
 The ancestor constitutively expresses mCherry and is shown in yellow; the evolved clone constitutively expresses YFP and is shown in green.
 The recreated strain (left) and the reverted strain (right) constitutively express CFP and are shown in magenta (recreated evolved) and cyan (reverted to ancestral).
 Representative confocal fluorescent (left) and brightfield (right) images were taken with a 60× objective in a glass-bottomed, 96-well plate.
-All scale bars are 50 µm.DOI: http://dx.doi.org/10.7554/eLife.00367.021
+All scale bars are 50 µm.

 To assess the fitness of the reconstructed strains, we competed them against their ancestor and the evolved clones.
 Both the evolved and recreated clones outcompeted their ancestor in 1–2 passages (Table 1) showing that they are much fitter on low sucrose.
 Both recreated strains were slightly less fit their evolved counterparts: there were fewer recreated than evolved cells after six passages (46 generations).
 This fitness defect has three possible causes: (1) the recreated clones are missing minor causal alleles, which we failed to find; (2) detrimental mutations were introduced during the multiple transformations required to make the recreated strains; or, (3) the evolved clone (which is a mutator, unlike the recreated strain) continued to evolve and adapt during the competition.

 To confirm that the putative causal alleles accounted for the evolved phenotype, we reverted these alleles in the evolved clones to their ancestral state.
 We replaced each of the mutant alleles in EvoClone2 and EvoClone9 with the ancestral allele.
 Both the resulting strains, Reverted2 and Reverted9, grew poorly in 1 mM sucrose, mostly existed as single cells, and were quickly outcompeted by the evolved clones (Table 1, Figure 7, and Figure 3—figure supplement 2).

 We used bulk segregant analysis to ask whether individual alleles were required for the evolved phenotype.
 We crossed the recreated strains to their ancestors, isolated haploid spores, selected this population for growth on 1 mM sucrose, and measured the frequency of the evolved alleles in the selected population.
-All five mutations in Recreated2 were strongly selected for, six of the eight mutations in Recreated9 were strongly selected for, and one mutation in Recreated9 was moderately selected for, confirming that all but one of the thirteen putative causal mutations were causal for improved growth on low sucrose (
+All five mutations in Recreated2 were strongly selected for, six of the eight mutations in Recreated9 were strongly selected for, and one mutation in Recreated9 was moderately selected for, confirming that all but one of the thirteen putative causal mutations were causal for improved growth on low sucrose (Figure 8).
+We suspect that the eighth mutation in Recreated9, gcn2-I1528L, may be a false positive.
+In the original spore selection, the mutant allele segregated at only 91%, the low end of our threshold, and the mutation changed a poorly conserved isoleucine to leucine, suggesting it is unlikely to have a major effect on the protein's activity.
+In sum, our recreation experiments show that the putative causal alleles, with a single exception, are both necessary and sufficient to produce the evolved phenotype.

 ![Figure 8.](https://cdn.elifesciences.org/articles/00367/elife-00367-fig8-v1.jpg)

 **Figure 8.:** The recreated strains were backcrossed, sporulated, and selected in three different media: 1 mM sucrose (low sucrose), 80 mM glucose (high glucose), and 1 mM glucose plus 1 mM fructose (low monosaccharide).
 The mutant allele fraction was estimated from Sanger sequencing across the allelic variants.
 The size of the data point (small, medium, or large) for each allele and media combination refers to one of three independently derived diploids.
 (A) Recreated2 allele segregation.
 (B) Recreated9 allele segregation.
 (C) Ancestor strain with ACE2 deleted (ace2Δ) has a clumpy phenotype.
 The ACE2 mutation in Recreated2, a likely loss of function mutation that caused the clumpiness in EvoClone2, was selected for in low sucrose and was not selected for in low monosaccharide.
 (D) Ancestor strain that has wild type alleles of IRC8, MCK1, and GIN4 replaced with the EvoClone9 alleles has a clumpy phenotype.
 All three mutant alleles were selected for in low sucrose and were not selected for in low monosaccharide.
 Representative DIC images were taken with a 40× objective in a glass-bottomed, 96-well plate.
-Scale bars are 50 µm.DOI: http://dx.doi.org/10.7554/eLife.00367.022
+Scale bars are 50 µm.

 ![Figure 8—figure supplement 1.](https://cdn.elifesciences.org/articles/00367/elife-00367-fig8-figsupp1-v1.jpg)

-**Figure 8—figure supplement 1.:** HXT4 and SUC2 expression in various allelic combinations of Recreated2 compared to the ancestor.Change in RNA expression was measured using RT-qPCR using RNA isolated from a culture grown in 1 mM sucrose minimal media.
+**Figure 8—figure supplement 1.:** Change in RNA expression was measured using RT-qPCR using RNA isolated from a culture grown in 1 mM sucrose minimal media.
 Each point is the mean change in expression from three independent trials.
 The total length of the error bar is twice the size of the standard deviation.
 Ancestor alleles are shown in upper case and mutant alleles are shown in lower case.
 (A) Change in HXT4 expression.
 Allelic combinations containing mth1 have higher expression than those combinations with MTH1.
 (B) Change in SUC2 expression.
-Note that the axes are different in the two plots.DOI: http://dx.doi.org/10.7554/eLife.00367.023
+Note that the axes are different in the two plots.

-## Some causal mutations show antagonistic pleiotropy
+### Some causal mutations show antagonistic pleiotropy

 We studied the role of the causal mutations in different growth conditions.
 Do the mutations selected on low sucrose increase, decrease, or have no effect on fitness on other carbon sources?
 To ask this question, we selected spores from crosses between ancestral and recreated clones in low monosaccharide and high glucose.
 Several mutations were selected for in low sucrose but not in low monosaccharide: mutations in MTH1, CSE2, and ACE2 in Recreated2; and in MCK1, IRC8, and GIN4 in Recreated9.
 The primary selective force for four of these six mutations is likely to be their ability to produce multicellularity: an ace2Δ strain is morphologically similar to EvoClone2 and a mck1-G227Vfs249 irc8-G57V gin4-W19* strain is morphologically similar to EvoClone9 (Figure 8).
 Each of these two strains also outcompetes the ancestor strain in low sucrose but not in low monosaccharide (Table 1).
 This shows that multicellular clumps were specifically selected by growth in low sucrose, rather than being a general response to low sugar concentrations.
 But clumpiness alone was not sufficient to match the growth of the evolved strains in sucrose—the engineered clumpy strain (EngClumpy) was not as fit in 1 mM sucrose as one of the evolved clones that had similar clump size (EvoClone2) (Table 1).